Goldilocks meets Santa as global stocks power to best month in three years

 Joost Van Leenders, senior investment strategist at Dutch bank Van Lanschot Kempen, said he expected U.S. and European equities to fall from here as monetary tightening impacts the economy.

-U.S. home sales slumped to a 13-year low in October, euro zone bank lending to businesses fell by the first time since 2015 last month as a recession in the bloc looms, while China's economic performance remains weak.
+U.S. home sales slumped to a 13-year low in October, euro zone bank lending to businesses fellfor the first time since 2015 last month as a recession in the bloc looms, while data on Thursday showed China's manufacturing activity fell deeper into contraction in November.

-Equity markets are also ignoring the downside of lower inflation, Van Leenders said, because companies that have passed on higher prices to customers have achieved higher nominal growth in revenues and profits.

 "It's all the more difficult (for company earnings) when inflation is falling," he said.